JWP Consulting GK

 8. Test WebSocket connectivity again

-I disconnect all remaining staging domains, and shut down the old Heroku application.
-That’s it!
+I disconnect all remaining staging domains, and shut down the old Heroku app.
+That’s it.

 Upcoming challenges

 Some things remain.
-There are a few remaining tasks:
+These are the remaining tasks:

-Once the remaining tasks are cleared, the Projectify app will reduce its privacy footprint a lot.
-Netlify, all third-party providers on Heroku, and the Heroku instance itself will be replaced by first-party dependencies on Render.com instead.
+Once the remaining tasks are cleared, the Projectify app is going to reduce its privacy footprint a lot.
+Netlify, all third-party providers on Heroku, and the Heroku instance itself is going to be replaced by first-party dependencies on Render.com instead.
 The only addition is CloudFlare, which is enabled by Render.com by default.